Practical algorithms for simulation and reconstruction of digital in-line holograms: Hologram Formation and Reconstruction

-where $a(x,y)$ describes the absorption and $\phi(x,y)$ the phase distribution while the wave is scattered off the object.
-From Eq. \ref{Eq:HF01}, it is obvious that the transmission function $t(x,y) = 1$ where there is either no object or where $a(x,y) = 0$ and $\phi(x,y) = 0$ implying that the distribution of the incident wave remains undisturbed.
-This observation allows the object transmission function to be rewritten as:

-where $\tilde{t}(x,y)$ is a perturbation imposed onto the reference wave, not necessarily a small term however.
+The incident wave distribution is described by $U_{\rm incident}(x,y)$, with $(x,y)$ being coordinates in the object plane, $\displaystyle k=\frac{2\pi}{\lambda}$, with $\lambda$ denoting the wavelength.
+An object is described by a transmission function \cite{Latychevskaia:2007,Latychevskaia:2009}: \beq t(x,y) = \exp{[-a(x,y)]}\exp{[i\phi(x,y)]}, \eeq where $a(x,y)$ describes the absorption and $\phi(x,y)$ the phase distribution while the wave is scattered off the object.
+From Eq. (\ref{Eq:HF01}), it is obvious that the transmission function $t(x,y) = 1$ where there is either no object or where $a(x,y) = 0$ and $\phi(x,y) = 0$ implying that the distribution of the incident wave remains undisturbed.
+This observation allows the object transmission function to be rewritten as: \beq t(x,y) = 1 + \tilde{t}(x,y), \eeq where $\tilde{t}(x,y)$ is a perturbation imposed onto the reference wave, not necessarily a small term however.
 Equation \ref{Eq:HF02} is just a mathematical representation to allow for separating contributions from reference respectively object wave.
-The wavefront distribution beyond the object, the so-called exit wave, is then described by:

-where the first term describes the reference and the second term describes the object wave.
+The wavefront distribution beyond the object, the so-called exit wave, is then described by: \beq U_{\rm exit\; wave}(x,y) = U_{\rm incident}(x,y) \cdot t(x,y) = U_{\rm incident}(x,y) + U_{\rm incident}(x,y) \cdot \tilde{t}(x,y), \eeq where the first term describes the reference and the second term describes the object wave.

-The propagation of the wave towards the detector is described by the Fresnel-Kirchhoff diffraction formula: